10 Day Iceland Ring Road Itinerary

 A blue-grey glacier ends in a muddy lake surrounded by snow-dusted mountains in Vatnajokull national park in Iceland.

-Today, loop around Vatnajökull’s southern tip toward Múlagljúfur, a lush and green canyon with waterfalls dropping down the sides, running over the gray-basalt cliffs.
+Today, grab your car and start the day by looping around Vatnajökull’s southern tip toward Múlagljúfur, a lush and green canyon with waterfalls dropping down the sides, running over the gray-basalt cliffs.
+It's a gorgeous drive.

 Then, a short drive onward is the Jökulsárlón Glacier Lagoon, one of Iceland’s most famous sights.
 For a great experience, book a Zodiac boat tour to get out onto the water and see the glaciers up close.
 I actually recommend doing your Zodiac tour at the smaller of the two glacier lagoons, Fjallsárlón, as it tends to be much less busy.